 Cooking meals on a budget and turning one meal into two can be delicious, fast and easy!
+When we have a bit of salmon leftover from "Salmon Sunday" I freeze it until I have enough for salmon cakes!
 These four-ingredient salmon cakes will make weeknight cooking a breeze!Preheat oven to 425° or prepare your air-fryer basket.
 You will need a cookie sheet, some cooking oil spray, and a lightly greased baking/cooling rack.

 Course: Appetizer, Main Course, Snack

 Cast Iron pan or skillet to fry in.
 Cookie sheet, oiled.
 If oven frying or an air fryer.

 Zester (optional, if using lemon)